Home entertainment and technology

 Turn devices off at the wall

-Standby power is a key source of hidden energy use that can amount to more than 10 per cent of your household electricity use.
+Standby power is a key source of hidden energy use that can amount to more than 10% of your household electricity use.
 Almost all electronic devices draw power, even when they're switched off at the unit.
 If it's got a little light or clock—it's using power.

 Home entertainment products and computers often have a standby mode so they can turn on quickly.
 However, standby mode can use a lot of energy even when the appliance isn't being used—and all for the sake of powering up the device a few seconds earlier.